 Reasons Your Lawn Mower Stopped When Mowing

 What type of fuel should you use in your lawn mower’s gas engine?
-You can use a fuel that has an 87-grade octane rating or higher and has an ethanol content of 10% of less.
-Some homeowners choose to pay a little more and use a premium fuel or a recreation fuel, but it is not absolutely necessary.
+You can use a fuel that has an 87-grade octane rating or higher and an ethanol content of 10% or less.
+Some homeowners choose to pay a little more and use premium fuel or recreational fuel, but it is not absolutely necessary.

 I do highly recommend you use your fuel within 30 days of purchase.
 If you are not able to use it that fast, you can add a fuel additive called Sea Foam to your fresh fuel to stabilize it and reduce the moisture content so you can make your fuel last a little longer.

 For a more in-depth look at fuel, read my article “This is the Type of Gas Lawn Mowers Use”.

 Your lawn mower carburetor is designed to regulate the amount of fuel and air needed to create combustion.
 A dirty carburetor can cause your lawn mower to die while mowing.
 The deposits and gummy material left behind when running bad fuel is most often the culprit.

 Most of the time, a dirty carburetor can be cleaned to get it back in working order.
 If there is excessive buildup, or you just don’t want to clean it, you can always replace it.